mdingena/att-voodoo/guides/VOCABULARY.md

 ## Verbal spell component

 A verbal spell component is made up of words describing a property and a source.
-For example, `essence of silica` or `heart of embers`.
+For example, `fluid of silica` or `essence of fungi`.
 Each source has its own material spell components associated with it.
-For example, `silica` targets a glass flask or sandstone, while `embers` targets coal.
+For example, `silica` targets a glass flask or sandstone, while `fungi` targets various mushrooms.
 Some source words target many different materials, some source words are specific to only one or two materials.

 You must always connect a property word with a source word using `of`.